MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ![Picture showing how to use Certificate UI to install a certificate](images/certificate-device-install.jpg)

 ### Auto-launch provisioning from USB

+- Automated processes allowing for less user interaction, when USB Drives with Provisioning Packages are used during OOBE.

 Before this release users had to launch the provisioning screen manually during OOBE to provision using a button combination.
 Now users can skip the button combination, by using a Provisioning Package on a USB storage drive.

 1. Plug in the USB drive with the provisioning package during OOBE’s first interactable moment